5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 A> He said  and 
 A> ~~~
 A>
-A> Since "Greedy" is the engine's default you need to specify the `?` only for those parts of your search pattern you want to be lazy.
+A> Since the engine is greedy by default, you need specify the `?` only for those parts of your search pattern you want to be lazy.

 ### Word boundaries